AnMaillard/LD_lmax_sample_covariance/README.md

 A notebook generating all the figures used in the paper is given in 'notebook.ipynb'

-We also provide the run files used to generate the analytical plots as well as the Monte-Carlo computations<
+We also provide the run files used to generate the analytical plots as well as the Monte-Carlo computations.